 Radio Player is the much more UK centric radio app, made in conjunction with the BBC.
 Which means you can get awesome stations such as 6 Music just by asking Alexa for them in your dulcet British tone.

-There's an array of travel-related Skills available for the Amazon Echo and Echo Dot, which may seem strange as these aren't portable devices.
-But the idea is you can get travel information from the device and even book services as well...
+An array of travel-related Skills are available for the Amazon Echo and Echo Dot, which may seem strange as these aren't portable devices.
+But the idea is that you can get travel information from the devices, and even book services as well...

 BMW is a launch partner, with the car company linking its own BMW Connected personal assistant up with the Echo.
-This means you will be able to get battery and fuel level information before you set foot in your car, as well as the ability to lock your car remotely.
+This means you'll be able to get battery and fuel level information before you set foot in your car, as well as lock your car remotely.

 Uber is always first to jump on innovations and that's what's happened here.
 One of the first Skills you will be able to download for you Echo will be the ability to order an Uber by asking Alexa nicely.
 Perfect if you are still in your house, not so perfect if it's 3am and you've stumbled out of a club into the middle of nowhere.
 Shouting "Alexa, Alexa!" at this time will merely garner strange looks from drunken folks munching on their kebabs.

 The brilliant SkySkanner app will be available through the Echo.
 So you can search for flights with a voice command and Alexa will notify you of any bargains that may be worth snapping up.

 If you ask Alexa nicely, it will order a takeaway for you, thanks to Just Eat.
 And you can be really lazy with it too - it'll even take the command: "Alexa order the last thing I had from Just Eat again."